Resources for Students

 - Turn equipment off, if possible.

-- Quickly shut down any hazardous operations or processes and
+- Quickly shut down any hazardous operations or processes and render them safe.

-- Notify others in the unit's area of the siren if they did not
+- Notify others in the unit's area of the siren if they did not hear it.

 - Take emergency supplies and staff rosters, if possible.

 - Take jackets or other clothing needed for protection from the weather.